AitchisonLab/perox-per-cell/README.md

 If you need help setting the environment variable, [this page](https://www.wikihow.com/Set-Java-Home) may be helpful.

 ## RUNNING THE PROGRAM
-Currently, the program processes one input file at a time.
 Please keep all program files where they are in the downloaded repository.
 Otherwise, the program will likely fail to run.

 [An example input imaging file (ZVI format) capturing data from wild-type cells can be downloaded here](https://drive.google.com/file/d/1wJ4VLxBQHVSehQ41q6cxrtBX_huBt-Bj/view?usp=sharing).